Bookmobile Service Modifications

 Fundraising

-Staff will develop and implement appropriate fundraising strategies to achieve fundraising targets, while maintaining awareness and respect for fundraising activities undertaken by others within the City of Hamilton.
+Employees will develop and implement appropriate fundraising strategies to achieve fundraising targets while maintaining awareness and respect for fundraising activities undertaken by others within the City of Hamilton.

 Library Support Groups

 Library Support Groups (such as the former Friends of the Library) wishing to financially support and/or advocate on behalf of the Hamilton Public Library will have their terms of reference and governance by-laws approved by the Hamilton Public Library Board.
-Annual reports will be made to the Library Board summarizing their activities.
+The group will submit annual reports summarizing its activities to the Library Board.

 Recognition

-Recognition programs will honour individuals, corporations, service clubs, community organizations and philanthropic foundations that make monetary and/or gifts in-kind donations, as well as government agencies that provide direct cash grants to the Hamilton Public Library for the purpose of enhancing library services.
+Those who consent, HPL will publicly honour individuals, corporations, service clubs, community organizations and philanthropic foundations that make monetary and/or gifts-in-kind donations, as well as government agencies that provide direct cash grants to the Hamilton Public Library to enhance library services.

 Donor recognition programs for special fundraising initiatives, such as capital campaigns, will be developed as a part of the campaigns.

-All records pertaining to established and potential donors will be held confidentially and in accordance with relevant legislation and Library policies.
+All records pertaining to established and potential donors will be held confidential and in accordance with relevant legislation and Library policies.

 The Library will also respect the wishes of any donors wishing to remain anonymous.